-- Protect vulnerable populations in assisted living and long-term care facilities through weekly testing of all workers and requiring masks.
-In facilities with workers who tested positive, ensure all residents have been tested and appropriate cohorting measures are in place. - Continue to scale contact tracing and ensure the ability of cases and contacts to quarantine or isolate safely. - Monitor testing data to identify additional sites of increased transmission and focus public health resources on them. - Ensure COVID-19 diagnostic testing continues to expand, specifically in the metro areas.
+- · To prevent the yellow zone counties from increasing cases, mandate masks, close bars, and limit indoor dining at restaurants. - Mask mandates should be in place in all red and yellow zone counties. - Protect vulnerable populations in assisted living and long-term care facilities by testing all workers each week and requiring masks.
+In facilities with workers who tested positive, ensure all residents are tested and appropriate cohorting measures are in place. - · Continue to scale up contact tracing and ensure the ability of cases and contacts to isolate or quarantine safely. - Monitor testing data to identify additional sites of increased transmission and focus public health resources on them. - Ensure COVID-19 diagnostic testing continues to expand, specifically in the metro areas.
 Work with hospitals to ensure COVID-19 test results are immediately available for timely use of therapeutics. - Monitor activities at bars and restaurants if cases rise and adjust occupancy levels accordingly. - Specific, detailed guidance on community mitigation measures can be found on the CDC website.

-The purpose of this report is to develop a shared understanding of the current status of the pandemic at the national, regional, state and local levels.
+The purpose of this report is to develop a shared understanding of the current status of the pandenic at the national, regional, state and local levels.
 We recognize that data at the state level may differ from that available at the federal level.
 Our objective is to use consistent data sources and methods that allow for comparisons to be made across localities.
 We appreciate your continued support in identifying data discrepancies and improving data completeness and sharing across systems.
 We look forward to your feedback.